Source: European Medicines Agency (EU) Revision Year: 2024 Publisher: AbbVie Deutschland GmbH & Co. KG, Knollstraße, 67061 Ludwigshafen, Germany

 Minimum inhibitory concentration (MIC) breakpoints determined by the European Committee on Antimicrobial Susceptibility Testing (EUCAST) are:

 Bactericidal activity against staphylococci in vitro is time-dependent at serum concentrations of dalbavancin similar to those obtained at the recommended dose in humans.
-In vivo PK/PD relationship of dalbavancin for S. aureus was investigated using a neutropenic model of animal infection that showed that net reduction in the log 10 of colony-forming units (CFU) was greatest when larger doses were given less frequently.
+In vivo PK/PD relationship of dalbavancin for S. aureus was investigated using a neutropenic model of animal infection.
+This showed that the antibacterial activity of dalbavancin appears to best correlate with the ratio of area under the unbound plasma concentration-time curve to minimal inhibitory concentration (fAUC/MIC).

 Efficacy has been demonstrated in clinical studies against the pathogens listed for ABSSSI that were susceptible to dalbavancin in vitro: